Shopping Statistics: The Record-Breaking Numbers

 Economic Pressure Pushing Budgets

 With average full-coverage premiums still running above $2,100 per year, insurance remains one of the most significant recurring household expenses.
 That financial pressure motivates even historically loyal customers to explore their options.
-A 2026 survey found that price is the #1 driver for switching, cited by 66% of consumers planning to change carriers.
-For a deeper look at how inflation has contributed, see how inflation affects car insurance costs.
+A 2026 survey found that price is the #1 driver for switching, cited by 66% of consumers planning to change carriers — outpacing coverage options (45%), customer experience (38%), and company reputation (37%).
+For a deeper look at how rate changes affect your budget, see our breakdown of average car insurance costs in 2026.

 Increased Insurer Ad Spending

 Insurance companies have significantly ramped up marketing budgets to capture new-to-market shoppers.
-The exclusive agent distribution channel showed positive growth for the first time in 2025 — largely tied to increased advertising spend.
+The exclusive agent distribution channel showed positive growth (+5.3%) for the first time in 2025 — largely tied to increased advertising spend.
+The direct channel grew even faster at +12.6%.
 This visibility keeps insurance top-of-mind and further normalizes comparison shopping behavior.
+Even among satisfied policyholders, digital ads and targeted promotions are prompting quote requests that turn into switches.

 Who's Shopping, When, and Through What Channel